-Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is Some units with own garage or carport attached or adjacent to the unit available for residents? ☐ Some units with own garage or carport separate from the unit ☐ Some units with own car park space adjacent to the unit ☐ Some units with own car park space separate from the unit ⊠ General car parking for residents in the village ☐ Other parking e.g. caravan or boat ☑ 20 units with no car parking for residents ☐ No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
+Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is Some units with own garage or carport attached or adjacent to the unit available for residents? ☐ Some units with own garage or carport separate from the unit ☐ Some units with own car park space adjacent to the unit ☐ Some units with own car park space separate from the unit ☐ ☑ General car parking for residents in the village ☐ Other parking e.g. caravan or boat ☑ 20 units with no car parking for residents ☐ No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
 Visitor parking is for visitors only.
 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Details of restrictions are available on request.
 Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
-Year village construction started: 1995 ☑ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Year village construction started: 1993 ☑ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Not applicable

 5.3 Redevelopment plan under the Is there an approved redevelopment plan for the village under the Retirement Villages Act?

-Retirement Villages Act 1999 ☐ Yes ☒ No
+Retirement Villages Act 1999 ☐ Yes ⊠ No

-ACT 1999 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.

-Note: see notice at end of document regarding inspection of development approval documents.
+Note: see notice at end of development approval document locument regarding inspection of the ts.

 Part 6 - Facilities onsite at the village

 6.1 The following facilities are currently ☐ Activities or games room ☐ Medical consultation room

 available to residents: ☐ Restaurant

 ☐ Auditorium □ Shop

-☑ BBQ area outdoors ⊠ Swimming pool [indoor/outdoor]
+⋈ BBQ area outdoors ⊠ Swimming pool [indoor/outdoor]

 ⊠ Billiards room [heated/ not heated]

 ☐ Bowling green [indoor/outdoor] ☐ Separate lounge in community centre

-☑ Business centre (e.g. computers, printers, internet access) ☐ Chapel / prayer room ☐ Communal laundries ☐ Spa [indoor / outdoor]

-[heated / not heated
+□ Business centre (e.g. computers, printers, internet access) ☐ Spa [indoor / outdoor] [heated / not heated

-☐ Storage area for boats / caravans
+☐ Chapel / prayer room ☐ Storage area for boats / caravans

-☐ Tennis court [full/half]
+☐ Communal laundries ☐ Tennis court [full/half]

-□ Community room or centre ☑ Village bus or transport
+□ Community room or centre

-☐ Dining room ☐ Workshop
+☐ Dining room □ Workshop

 ⊠ Gardens ☐ Other

 ⊠ Gym

 ☐ Hairdressing or beauty room

-⊠ Library
+□ Library

-Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
+if there are any restriction hat is not funded from the Generals on access or sharing of facilities al Services Charge paid by residents or s (e.g. with an aged care facility).

 Nil